pkk11111/9103_tut04_group_G/README.md

 5. Connector Colour Adjustment

 I updated the connector colour to be selected from the wheel’s palette rather than using a fixed value, ensuring better colour correspondence between wheels and their connecting lines.

+Betty's change:

+1. Add some texture to the background

+I added some light-blue ellipses to the background so that it could be more complicated and fit with original art style better.

+2. Change the layer of wheels and connectors

+I found out the connectors were above the wheels in the original paint so I simply changed the order of display.

+3. Add shadow for each connectors

+I created another darker and wider connectors under the original connectors to represent the shadow.
+Also, I changed the positions of the new connectors slightly so that they would only show on one side of the connector.